walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 `NSFaceIDUsageDescription` in `Info.plist` before using this policy; the simulator cannot validate Secure Enclave or Face ID behavior.

+Use `.biometricTimedReuse(timeoutSeconds:)` for a fixed 1–30 second interval after successful strong-biometric authorization.
+The interval does not slide on signing and new biometric enrollment does not invalidate the key.
+Check the preflight result's `reuseEnforcement`: iOS reports provider-process enforcement, which can expire earlier but never runs longer than the requested interval.
+This policy has no action, session, or batch scope.

 Use the returned ``WalletBootstrapResult/did`` when a verifier flow needs an explicit wallet DID.